 What is black lead I hear you ask?
 It’s basically a black liquid stove polish that protects the iron against rust and gives the fireplace an even gun-metal colour.
 Don’t worry it no longer contains lead!

 There are pros and cons to both options and some of it’s down to personal taste.
-However, if your fireplace is so thick with paint it’s spoiling the cast iron detail it’s best to strip it back when restoring an iron fireplace.
+However, if your fireplace is so thick with paint it’s spoiling the cast iron detail it’s best to strip it back when restoring it.